LoganTML/LoganTML/README.md

 ## About Me

 I'm a U3 BSc.
-Major Computer Science - Artificial Intelligence student in Montreal, QC.
+Major Computer Science - Artificial Intelligence student at McGill University in Montreal, QC.
 I'm passionate about developing creative and innovative solutions to problems, and I enjoy working in teams and collaborating on projects.

 - 🏋️ VP Internal: McGill SSMU Powerlifting Club.
+I've been powerlifting since July 2022, and I'm extremely passionate about facilitating the growth of the sport at McGill.
 - 🏐 Member: McGill Men's Volleyball Club Team.
 I play setter for indoor, and beach during the summer.
 - 🎹 I play piano, and am currently learning the the last two minutes of [this arrangement](https://www.youtube.com/watch?v=PMGUeXtmueU).